 At New Year’s, people often promise to eat healthier, exercise more or lose weight.
 These resolutions, though, often are not something people achieve.

-What if, in 2019, you set new goals to help improve not only your life but the lives of others?
+What if, this year, you set new goals to help improve not only your life but the lives of others?

 Vow to save a life by donating blood, learning CPR or attending a Stop the Bleed workshop.
 Even better, do all three.